Stinging nettle (Urtica dioica) is growing everywhere right now!

-Incorporating nettles into your diet this time of year is a wonderful way to eat in season and eat local.
+Incorporating nettles into your diet this time of year is a wonderful way to eat organic, local and seasonal.

-Remember to only pick the tender tops.
-To deactivate the sting just cook the nettles in boiling water for 2- 4 minutes.
-Once you’ve harvested them try this recipe for nettle pesto:
+To deactivate the sting cook the nettles in boiling water for 2- 4 minutes and them use in cooking.

 Nettle Nesto Recipe